rollbar/rollbar-php/README.md

 ## Using Monolog

-Here is an example of how to use monolog along with Rollbar:
+Here is an example of how to use Rollbar as a handler for Monolog:

 ```
 use Monolog\Logger;